Korean War Legacy Project

 Living with the Guilt

-Bob Mitchell talks about being sent to the rear on sick call, later learning his entire unit had been overwhelmed in an attack by the Chinese.
-Eventually Bob Mitchell says he reached the realization that it's just the reality of war - In combat death comes strictly by random.
+Bob Mitchell recalls being sent to the rear on sick call.
+He shares that while he was in the hospital, he learned his entire unit had been overwhelmed in an attack by the Chinese.
+He shares he grappled with this event and eventually reached the conclusion it was just the reality of war; in combat death comes strictly by random.

 Share this Clip +